ShipraD25/constructor_word-guess/README.md

     A boolean value that stores whether that letter has been guessed yet
     - A function that returns the underlying character if the letter has been guessed, or a placeholder (like an underscore) if the letter has not been guessed
     - A function that takes a character as an argument and checks it against the underlying character, updating the stored boolean value to true if it was guessed correctly
 - Word.js: Contains the constructor, Word that depends on the Letter constructor.
-This is used to create an object representing the words (cities name in this case) the user is attempting to guess.
+This is used to create an object representing the words (countries name in this case) the user is attempting to guess.
 The constructor includes:
     - An array of new Letter objects representing the letters of the underlying word
     - A function that returns a string representing the word.
 This should call the function on each letter object (the first function defined in Letter.js) that displays the character or an underscore and concatenate those together.
     - A function that takes a character as an argument and calls the guess function on each letter object (the second function defined in Letter.js)